COVID-19 Updates, Information, and Resources

 If anyone has any additional risk factors in their pregnancy this schedule may change depending on clinical situations.
 You can always email or set up a zoom appointment with your midwives if you are needing additional support or have further questions and need some extra time to discuss further.

-- Wash or sanitize your hands upon entering clinic
+- Please continue to wash or sanitize your hands upon entering clinic.

-- If you have any symptoms of cold or flu you will need to reschedule your visit
+- If you have any symptoms of cold or flu, or if anyone in your household does, please do not come to the office, you will need to reschedule your visit.

-We greatly appreciate you support and understanding during these challenging times so we can continue to provide you safe care.
+We greatly appreciate your support and understanding during these challenging times so we can continue to provide you safe care.
+We are hopeful that come September masks may no longer be recommended in health care settings.

 Before Face-to-Face Visits/Appointments:

 We are kindly requesting that everyone do a self check for cold and flu symptoms prior to your clinic appointments or home visits.
-If you are experiencing any symptoms of illness, we recommend you contact your midwives to reschedule and you call the Urgent Care Center to organize a Covid swab.
+If you are experiencing any symptoms of illness, we recommend you contact your midwives to reschedule and you plan to organize a Covid swab.
 As we work with vulnerable populations – pregnant women and newborns – we are unable to attend clients with any cold/flu symptoms until we know for sure that you are covid negative or 10-14 days after onset of symptoms and your symptoms are improving.
-Not only are we concerned about covid right now, but it is also RSV season, so please be mindful of how you are feeling and if you have any questions or concerns, or are unsure of whether you need to reschedule/test please do not hesitate to reach out and contact us to discuss further!
+If you have any questions or concerns, or are unsure of whether you need to reschedule/test please do not hesitate to reach out and contact us to discuss further!
 You can also upload the BC Covid-19 app at: https://bc.thrive.health/ to self-check your symptoms.
-A review of the symptoms are as follows:

 Births at KGH